JavaScript switch case

 • Second, compare the result of the expression with the value1, value2, … in the case branches from top to bottom.
 The switch statement uses the strict comparison (===).

 • Third, execute the statement in the case branch where the result of the expression equals the value that follows the case keyword.
 The break statement exits the switch statement.
-If you skip the break statement, the code execution falls through the original case branch into the next one.
+If you omit the break statement, the code execution falls through the original case branch into the next one.
 If the result of the expression does not strictly equal any value, the switch statement will execute the statement in the default branch.

 The switch statement will stop comparing the expression‘s result with the remaining case values as long as it finds a match.